pulumi/docs/content/blog/program-the-cloud-with-12-pulumi-pearls/index.md

 In my introductory post, I mentioned [a few of my "favorite things"](http://joeduffyblog.com/2018/06/18/hello-pulumi/#my-favorite-things).
-Now let's dive into a few specifics, from multi-cloud to cloud-specific, spanning containers, serverless, and infrastructure, and generally highlighting why using real languages is so empowering for cloud scenarios.
+Now let's dive into a few specifics, from multi-cloud to cloud-specific, spanning containers, serverless, and infrastructure, and generally highlighting why using familiar languages is so empowering for cloud scenarios.
 Since Pulumi lets you do infrastructure-as-code from the lowest-level to the highest, we will cover a lot of interesting ground in short order.